ritchieng/ritchieng.github.io/machinelearning/ml_applying.md

         - Your cross validation error decreases
         ![](https://raw.githubusercontent.com/ritchieng/machine-learning-stanford/master/w6_ml_design/learning1.png)
 - High Bias (Underfit)
+    - Poor performance on both training and test sets
     - Your cross validation error decreases, but it decreases to a high value
         - Even if you have large m, you still have a straight line with a high bias
         - Your cross validation error would still be high